IBN93/analytics_task/README.md

 ## Hello!
-If you're here, you should be an HR-manager. :)
+If you're here, you should be an HR-manager or Senior Analyst/Team Lead. :)

 Here I load some files/projects/miniprojects to prove my analytical hard-skills (now junior-level).